bogzbonny/yeehaw/_TODO.md

      - clicking still working
 01. textbox  right-arrow wont get you to the last FINAL extra cursor position of the text.
     - however the down arrow can get you there
+01. refactors
+     - create SclLocationSet type

 ^^^^^^^^^^^^^^  DONE ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+01. refactors
+     - modify EO to use SclLocationSet instead of LocationSet (everything dynamic on context)
+     - move 'SclLocation' to the element from the EO
+        - will need to remove pos_x, pos_y, width, height from Pane
+     - move 'visible' to the element from the EO
+     - refactor the Element hashmap to just be a vec (no element id stored)
+        - effectivly moving the element ID back to the element.

-01. Add another cargo repo like AssertCmd for tui
+20. Add another cargo repo like AssertCmd for tui
      name: TuiTester?
      - https://github.com/aschey/tui-tester
      - what about https://github.com/microsoft/tui-test is this necessary?